pixeldrift64/Wonde-App/README.md

 I have used the standard Laravel Auth scaffolding to implement a quick and robust authentication system.

 I have used the default Laravel template and a few custom tailwind components to make up the app.

-I haven't spent any time on the
+The code for this project follows the PSR-2 Standard which is inline with Laravel's standard.

 ### Wonde SDK & API Requests
 This application makes use of the Wonde PHP SDK, which has been integrated using a custom Service Provider in Laravel.

 As previously mentioned, the Employee ID sent in the requests is tied to the user in Laravel.
 There is some middleware in place to log the user out if they are missing this ID, as the app relies on it.

 The app makes a request to the Wonde API on every page load.
-In a real world application I would implement caching to reduce the amount of API requests being sent to the Wonde API, however for the purposes of this example app this has not been done.
+In a real world application I would either implement caching to reduce the amount of API requests being sent to the Wonde API, or implement syncing of data and use Eloquent Models to save the data locally within our app, however for the purposes of this example app this has not been done.
+The data is currently being manipulated directly as arrays instead of being converted to Models.

 ### Employees Class
 I have created an Employees class to store Business Logic.
 This currently has a function that converts the API response data into a format that I can loop over in the view nicely to display an employee's classes for the current week.